openai/neural-mmo/docs/source/rst/userguide.rst

   - Training from scratch will overwrite the baseline models.
 Override the MODEL property or create a copy of the config to avoid this.
   - The training monitor receives performance updates when environments reset, which is independent of epoch boundaries.
 As such, multiple contiguous epochs may have identical summary statistics.

-|icon| Evaluation
+|icon| Evaluate Agents
-#################
+######################

 Evaluation in open-ended massively multiagent settings is akin to that in the real world.
-There is not an obvious single real-number metric.
-It's like trying to order people from best to worst.
-Nonetheless, we can still make meaningful insights about agent behavior and draw well-evidenced conclusions about relative performance.
-This section will introduce you to Neural MMO's suite of evaluation and visualization tools.
+Unlike in most single-agent and some multiagent environments, there is no absolute metric of performance.
+We therefore provide two evaluation options: *tournaments*, which measure relative performance against various opponents, and *self-contained* simulations, which measure qualitative behaviors.

+Tournaments
+***********

+This evaluation mode is new as of v1.5.1 and is being used in the current `competition <https://www.aicrowd.com/challenges/the-neural-mmo-challenge>`_.
+Instead of evaluating agents against many copies of themselves, tournament mode places one (or a few) of the user's agent(s) into an environment with opponents that have different policies.
+We currently use relatively simple scripted baselines for this but will begin using other users' submissions as we receive them.
+You can download a local tournament evaluation toolkit from the `competition <https://www.aicrowd.com/challenges/the-neural-mmo-challenge>`_ page and submit agents for evaluation against other users.
+After the competition, we will integrate these tools into the main repository, along with additional users' bots (provided we are able to obtain permission to do so).

+Self-Contained
+**************

+This is the classic evaluation setup used in older versions of Neural MMO.
+It suffers from a lack of ability to compare policies directly, but it is still well-suited to artificial life work targeting emergent behaviors in large populations.
+To collect statistics over the course of a simulation:

 .. code-block:: python
    :caption: Evaluate a pretrained and scripted model